 Leadership Studies M.A.

-The purpose of the MA in Leadership Studies is to inspire transformational leaders to serve their organizations, churches, and nonprofits within the global community.
-Integrating best practices of real-world leadership with theology, culture, ethics, and spirituality, students engage in a learning community that develops critical thinking, energetic participation, and the cultivation of long-standing networks.
+The Master of Arts in Leadership Studies equips students for transformational leadership in their organizations, churches, and non-profits within the global community.
+Learn how to integrate best practices of real-world leadership with theology, culture, ethics, and spirituality.

 Admission Requirements for the M.A.L.S.